 The notion of event-to-sink reliability is necessary for reliable transport of event features in WSN.
+This is due to the fact that the sink is only interested in the collective information of a number of source nodes and not in individual sensor reports.
+This is also the reason why traditional end-to-end reliability notions and transport solutions are inappropriate for WSN.
 Based on such a collective reliability notion, a new reliable transport scheme for WSN, the event-sink reliable transport (ESRT) protocol, is presented in this paper.

+ESRT is a novel transport solution developed to achieve reliable event detection with minimum energy expenditure and congestion resolution functionality.
 To the best of our knowledge, this is the first study of reliable transport in WSN from the event-to-sink perspective.

-ESRT has a congestion control component that serves the dual purpose of achieving reliability and conserving energy.
-The algorithms of ESRT mainly run on sink and require minimal functionality at resource constrained sensor nodes.
+ESRT has been tailored to meet the unique requirements of WSN.
+Its congestion control component serves the dual purpose of achieving reliability and conserving energy.
+The algorithms of ESRT mainly run on the sink and require minimal functionality at resource constrained sensor nodes.
 The primary objective of ESRT is to configure the network as close as possible to the optimal operating point, where the required reliability is achieved with minimum energy consumption and without network congestion.
+Thus, ESRT protocol operation is determined by the current network state based on the reliability achieved and the congestion condition.
+In this regard, five possible network states S_i \in {(NC,LR),(NC,HR),(C,HR),(C,LR),OOR} were identified and ESRT operation in each of these states was discussed in detail in Section IV-A. The main ideas are summarized in Table 4.

-We have also extended ESRT protocol operations to accommodate the scenarios where multiple events concurrently occur in the sensor field.
+We also extend ESRT protocol operations to accommodate the scenarios where multiple events concurrently occur in the wireless sensor field.
+The sink exploits the collective identification of the sensor nodes in order to accurately capture if a single or multiple events occur and in case of multiple events whether the flows generated by these events are isolated or not.
+Hence, according to this information, the sink uses the ESRT protocol to achieve the required event-to-sink reliability levels for each of these concurrent events.

 Analytical performance evaluation and simulation results show that ESRT converges to state OOR regardless of the initial network state S_0 .
-Furthermore, the simulation experiments show that ESRT can also achieve the required event-to-sink reliability in case of multiple concurrent events.
+Furthermore, the simulation experiments show that ESRT can also achieve the required eventto-sink reliability in case of multiple concurrent events.
+This self-configuring aspect of ESRT is valuable under random, dynamic topology frequently encountered in WSN applications.